DirectMyFile/GlobalAuth/README.md

 GlobalAuth
 ==========

-An LDAP replacement for authentication systems
+An LDAP replacement for authentication systems.